Last updated on July 17th, 2023 at 06:28 pm

 - To prepare estimation and costing of miscellaneous works during the progress of work for approvals.

-- To work out maintenance charges for different projects, which includes supervision charges, electricity expenses, miscellaneous works, etc.
+- To work out maintenance charges for different projects, which include supervision charges, electricity expenses, miscellaneous works, etc.

 Also, Read This.